 6. When they drink wine

-Does you friend enjoy a quiet glass on their own then a single wine glass can give them a new favourite vessel to drink from.
+Does your friend enjoy a quiet glass on their own then a single wine glass can give them a new favourite vessel to drink from?
 If they prefer to drink wine while hosting dinner parties then wine glass charms or sets of stunning glasses can go down a treat and give them the perfect accompaniment to their parties.

 7. What they have with their wine